-Palmdale Florida is an unincorporated community in Glades County, Florida.
+Palmdale is an unincorporated community in Glades County, Florida.

 This lonely place is on high ground that marks the approximate southern part of the great sand ridge that forms the backbone of the Florida peninsula.

-Palmdale is located on US 27 just north of where SR-29 forks off towards LaBelle and County Road 74 heads over to Punta Gorda.
+Palmdale is located on US 27 just north of where SR-29 forks off goes south towards LaBelle and CR 74 heads west over to Punta Gorda.

 It is also located near the point where Big Fisheating Creek flows under US-27 on its way to Lake Okeechobee.